Publisher John Calder, champion of edgy authors, dies at 91

-LONDON (AP) — Influential publisher John Calder, who championed avant-garde authors and battled censorship, has died.
+LONDON (AP) — Influential publisher John Calder, who championed avant-garde authors and battled censorship, has died, a colleague said Wednesday.
 He was 91.

-Colleague Alessandro Gallenzi of Alma Books said Wednesday that Calder died on Monday at Edinburgh’s Western General Hospital after several weeks of declining health.
+Alessandro Gallenzi of Alma Books said Calder died on Monday at Edinburgh’s Western General Hospital after several weeks of declining health.

-Founded in 1949, Calder Publications published European writers including Anton Chekhov, Leo Tolstoy and Emile Zola, as well as newer authors — notably Samuel Beckett, whom Calder considered “the greatest of 20th-century writers.”
+Born in Montreal in 1927 to a Canadian mother and a Scottish father, Calder worked in the family timber business before founding the London-based Calder Publications in 1949.
+It published European writers including Anton Chekhov, Leo Tolstoy and Emile Zola, as well as modern authors — notably Samuel Beckett, whom Calder considered “the greatest of 20th-century writers.”

-He also championed edgy Americans including Henry Miller and William S. Burroughs, and in 1966 was convicted of obscenity for publishing Hubert Selby’s gritty novel “Last Exit to Brooklyn.”
-The conviction was overturned on appeal.
+Calder published much of Beckett’s non-theatrical work — novels, poems and essays — and wrote several books about the Nobel Prize-winning Irish writer.
+The pair remained close friends until Beckett’s death in 1989.

 Most Read Nation & World Stories